0glabs/0g-vc/README.md

   ```bash
   cargo build --release --features cuda
   ```
+  **Note:** If you enable the CUDA feature, we highly recommend using a fixed thread to call the proof function and communicate with other threads via channels, rather than calling the proof function in every thread.

 - **Trace Logging:**
   For more verbose output and trace logging for groth16 process, enable the trace feature by using the `--features trace` flag: